8 Best Charcoal Smoker of 2022 (Ranked & Reviewed)

-- The finish prevents rusting, cracking, and peeling while withstanding high temperatures.
+- The finish resists rusting, cracking, and peeling in high temperatures.

-- It features precise temperature control by easily adjusting the dampers.
-Closing the dampers completely will cut the oxygen flow to help extinguish coals.
+- It has precise temperature control via easily adjustable dampers.
+Closing the dampers completely reduces the oxygen flow, which aids in extinguishing coals.

-- For extra smoking space, the two cooking grates provide ample room for smoking multiple large items at once.
+- The two cooking grates provide ample smoking space for multiple large items.

-- The water pan helps regulate the temperature inside your smoker so that it stays moist on all sides while remaining constant so that it doesn’t burn out before all of your food is properly cooked.
+- The water pan regulates the temperature inside your smoker, keeping it moist on all sides while remaining constant so that it doesn’t burn out before your food is properly cooked.

 3. Large Big Green Egg